Gangulys-99/Gangulys-99/README.md

 # Hi 👋, I'm Anurag Ganguly
-🚀 Project Manager focusing on Data Analyst & Management consulting | Turning Data into Insights, and Ideas into Reality.
+🚀 Project Manager focusing on Data Analytics & Management consulting | Turning Data into Insights, and Ideas into Reality.

 📊 **Currently Working as:**